ibm-cloud-docs/ContinuousDelivery/devsecops-inventory.md

 ```
 {: codeblock}

-3. Reverting staging to an earlier state (using Git and GitHub CLI)
+3. Revert staging to an earlier state by using Git and the GitHub CLI.

 ```
 revert () {